MatthijsKamstra/haxejs/03vanillajs/about.md

 You can't find a lot of information about Haxe and JS.
 If you find an article about the subject it's rare.

-The first one who wrote about VanillaJS in combination with Haxe is Philippe Elsass (also known as the FlashDevelop guy)
+The first one who wrote about VanillaJS in combination with Haxe is Philippe Elsass (also known as the FlashDevelop guy).
-It's a really interesting article and I suggest you read it:
+It's an interesting article and I suggest you read it:

 * <http://philippe.elsass.me/2014/11/vanilla-haxe-js/>